 Are you interested in starting a recycling business?
 Do you want to know what it takes to setup a recycling plant?
-Then read on as I explain in detail how to start a recycling business from scratch.
+Then i advice you read on as I explain in detail how to start a recycling business from scratch.

 Recycling is one of the businesses of the future that you must invest in now if you have the means.
 As the green awareness trend and eco-consciousness increases, the demand for recycled products or items will also increase.
 This opens an avenue for smart entrepreneurs to capitalize upon, make a living and amass wealth.
 Now for those who are yet to understand the concept of recycling and potentials it holds, I will give you a brief definition about it.